donbenci13/AgriUnity/README.md

 ## Weather search by location
 To run the app:
-1. Clone the repo to your local machine and go inside to the project directory
+1. Clone this repo into your local machine
-2. In your local machine, please enter `npm install` in your terminal
+2. run npm install inside the root directory
-3. To run the app, please enter `npm run start` in your terminal
+3. run npm run start to the see the project in the browser